bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a set of formally described tables from which data can be accessed or reassembled.
+SQL (Structured Query Language) is the programming (API) used to work with the database.

 - [ ] Why do tables need a `primary key`?

+A primary key is a table column that serves a special purpose.
+Each database table needs a primary key because it ensures row level accessibility.
+Each table has one and only one primary key, which can consist of one or many columns.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We need an intermediary table to bridge (the .join() keyword) relationships between two tables.

 ## Minimum Viable Product